smacke/pipescript/README.md

 ### Placeholders

-The power of the `|>` operator is amplified via placeholder syntax for implicit lambda construction: for nbpipes, we use `$` to stand in for function arguments and induce function creation:
+The power of the `|>` operator is amplified via placeholder syntax for implicit function construction: for nbpipes, we use `$` to stand in for function arguments and induce function creation:

 ```python